 The service is available to families and individuals who are residents of Palmerston North who are in crisis and require emergency food assistance.
 All people are able to access the service two times a year; if more parcels are requested Social Work or Budgeting support is necessary.
 Adults may claim for themselves and their partner and any children under 18 in their care; other adults in a household (including children who have left school or are 18 or older) must make their own application.

 The MSS foodbank is open Tuesday and Friday between 12.30pm and 2.30.
 Coming to foodbank?
-We are phasing out plastic bags – please bring along your own bags or boxes if possible.
-(We do have bags available to use if you can’t bring any – so don’t let a lack of bags stop you coming to us if you need food.)
+We are phasing out plastic bags – please bring along your own bags or boxes.
+We do have a limited supply of boxes available, but we cannot guarantee having any available for you.

 ID is required for every visit to the foodbank, we accept Community Services Card, Drivers Licence, Birth Certificate, Passport, University ID, work ID, 18+ card, and most other forms of ID.